simdjson/simdjson/doc/basics.md

 JSON Pointer
 ------------

 The simdjson library also supports [JSON pointer](https://tools.ietf.org/html/rfc6901) through the `at_pointer()` method, letting you reach further down into the document in a single call.
-JSON pointer is supported by both the [DOM approach](https://github.com/simdjson/simdjson/blob/master/doc/dom.md#json-pointer) as well as the On Demand approach.
+JSON pointer is supported by both the [DOM approach](https://github.com/simdjson/simdjson/blob/master/doc/dom.md#json-pointer) as well as the On-Demand approach.

-**Note:** The On Demand implementation of JSON pointer relies on `find_field` which implies that it does not unescape keys when matching.
+**Note:** The On-Demand implementation of JSON pointer relies on `find_field` which implies that it does not unescape keys when matching.

 Consider the following example: